ibm-mas/mas-performance/docs/pd/mcpi/maximo-cpi.md

 #### 2) Best practice for performance troubleshooting and configuration checking

 - Step 1: Heatmap viewer provides the problematic pods and nodes
-- Step 2: Harmony Checker viewer provides the metric details
+- Step 2: Maximo CPI viewer provides the metric details
 - Step 3: Identify the severity and functional impacts
 - Step 4: Vertically and horizontally adjust the pod/service/node and apply the recommended OpenShift Configuration if needed
 - Repeat Step 1 – 4 if needed